TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 <div class="lesson-content__panel" markdown="1">

-1. Go and review the [README of our `javascript-exercises` repository](https://github.com/TheOdinProject/javascript-exercises#readme) to set up your local environment.
-Once you have cloned the repository and installed Jest, review each README file prior to completing the following exercises in order:
+1. Go back to the [JavaScript exercises repository](https://github.com/TheOdinProject/javascript-exercises) that we introduced in the [Data Types and Conditionals](https://www.theodinproject.com/lessons/foundations-data-types-and-conditionals) assignment.
+Review each README file prior to completing the following exercises in order:
-    - `01_helloWorld` (This exercise is intentionally very beginner friendly to ensure that you have set up everything properly!)
-    - `02_repeatString`
+    - `06_repeatString`
-    - `03_reverseString`
+    - `07_reverseString`
-    - `04_removeFromArray`
+    - `08_removeFromArray`
-    - `05_sumAll`
+    - `09_sumAll`
-    - `06_leapYears`
+    - `10_leapYears`
-    - `07_tempConversion`
+    - `11_tempConversion`

     Note: Solutions for these exercises can be found in the `solution` folder of each exercise.